 Our intellectual property and patent strategy is focused on our MDPs, their analogs and our MBT candidates.
 Our strategy is generally to seek patent protection in the United States and, where applicable, in those international jurisdictions we identify as holding significant potential market opportunity for any drug we may develop and in which patent protection is available.
 We also rely on trade secrets, know-how, continuing technological innovation and potential in-licensing opportunities to develop and maintain our proprietary position.
-With respect to new biologically active MDPs that we identify within the mitochondrial genome we typically file provisional patent applications and seek composition-of-matter and method-of-treatment patents for our MDPs, their analogs, and prospective MBTs based on pre-clinical evaluation of therapeutic potential.
+With respect to new biologically active MDPs that we identify within the mitochondrial genome we typically file provisional patent applications and seek composition-of-matter and method-of-treatment patents for our MDPs, their analogs, and prospective MBTs based on research and pre-clinical evaluation of therapeutic potential.
 We intend to file non-provisional patent applications for those MDPs and analogs within our pipeline based on further assessment of their therapeutic and commercial potential, as well as strategic and competitive considerations.
 We believe that the opportunity to engineer analogs or create combination therapies will afford us the opportunity to strengthen IP protection for our drug development candidates as they advance through our development pipeline and to broaden our IP protection internationally.

-We are the exclusive licensee of four issued patents that will expire starting in 2028.
-Additionally, we have filed more than 65 provisional patent applications with claims directed to both composition-of-matter and methods-of-use of novel proprietary MDPs and their analogs.
+We are the exclusive worldwide licensee from the UC Regents of six issued patents, that will expire starting in 2028, along with twelve pending patent applications.
+Additionally, CohBar has filed a PCT patent application with claims directed to both composition-of-matter and methods-of-use of novel proprietary MDP analogs.

-A summary of our licensed, non-provisional patents and patent applications as it relates to specific MDPs and their analogs appears below:
+A summary of our licensed, non-provisional patents and patent applications as they relate to specific MDPs and their analogs appears below: